ivanovevgeny/zabbix-mssqlserver-jobs/README.md

 - Job Last Run was more than a WEEK ago
 - Job Last Run was more than ONE DAY ago

-Note: most triggers are created for personal use, you can write your own by analogy
+Note: most triggers are created for personal use, you can write your own by analogy.